 Clifton D. Sutton

-Since being at GMU (I've been here for over 24 years now), my chief interest has become computer-intensive, robust, and nonparametric methods for applied statistics, although I still love probability, theoretical statistics, and advanced mathematics.
-Until just recently, I was supported for several years to work with a research team looking into using statistical methods for writer verification and writer identification.
+Since being at GMU (I've been here for about 35.5 years now), my chief interest has become computer-intensive, robust, and nonparametric methods for applied statistics, although I still love probability, theoretical statistics, and advanced mathematics.
+Previously I was supported to work with a research team looking into using statistical methods for writer verification and writer identification.
 (We used measurements made on handwritten characters to try to determine if two handwritten documents were written by the same person, or to try to match the unknown writer of a handwritten document to someone in our database.)

-In my spare time I like to play no limit Texas Hold'em, and on Fridays I like to go to happy hour and shoot pool.
+In my spare time I like to play games, read, and watch old movies and TV shows on DVD, and on Fridays I like to go to happy hour and talk about statistics.
+For a number of years my main hobbies were playing poker (mainly Texas Hold'em) and shooting pool.
 (I used to play in the Capital Poker League (no longer in operation), where one earned points (and sometimes money) by finishing well in tournaments --- the better your finish the more points you got, and the points were also proportional to the number of players entered.
 For the five scoring periods that the league had from May 2006 through September 2008, I finished with the most points each time.)
 In January 2007, a reporter for The Mason Gazette wrote an article about my poker playing.

 I like to watch sports on TV, and I like to investigate statistical issues involving sports.
-I'll give four examples below.
+I'll give five examples below.